 In the episode, Michele and I discuss how we came together to write Content for Everyone, why it was important to us, and what readers will find in the book.
 In addition, we offer listeners some ideas on where to get started with content accessibility and what we hope they’ll take away from it.

-You can find the Big Gay Author Podcast anywhere you listen to podcasts, and you can listen to this episode about Content for Everyone right here with the audio player on the page.
+While Big Gay Author Podcast ended distribution on December 31, 2023, you can listen to the Content for Everyone episode right here with the audio player on the page.
 You can also read the conversation with the transcript.

 Big Gay Author Podcast: Bonus Episode: “Content for Everyone” with Jeff Adams & Michele Lucchini